dwarmstrong/linux-post-install/scripts/debian-after-install/README.md

 #### NAME

-**debian-after-install.sh** - Configure a device after a fresh install of Debian's _testing_ release.
+**debian-after-install.sh** - Configure a device after a fresh install of Debian.

 #### SYNOPSIS